saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

-This repository contains codes for the paper entitled <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/full" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a> published in <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/full" target="_blank"> Frontiers in Plant Science Journal</a> .
+This repository contains codes for the paper entitled <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/full" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a> published in Frontiers in Plant Science Journal.
 The paper was authored by Saeed Khaki, Lizhi Wang, and Sotirios Archontoulis.
 In this paper, we proposed a framework for crop yield prediction.

 ### Please cite our paper if you use our code or data since it took a lot of time gathering and cleaning the data.
 Thanks!